26 Interactive Games as Reactive Systems

 When you run the preceding program, you’ll notice that after a while, the airplane just disappears.
 This is because it has gone past the right edge of the screen; it is still being “drawn”, but in a location that you cannot see.
 That’s not very useful!Also, after a long while you might get an error because the computer is being asked to draw the airplane at a location beyond what the graphics system can manage.
 Instead, when the airplane is about to go past the right edge of the screen, we’d like it to reappear on the left by a corresponding amount: “wrapping around”, as it were.

-Here’s the video for this version:
+Here’s the video for this version.

-Let’s think about what we need to change.
 Clearly, we need to modify the function that updates the airplane’s location, since this must now reflect our decision to wrap around.
 But the task of how to draw the airplane doesn’t need to change at all!
 Similarly, the definition of the World State does not need to change, either.

 move-airplane-x-on-tick.
 The function